 - earned media : word of mouth, press articles, etc.

-A majority of BtoB marketers prefer owned media, especially e-mailing (66 % of them) to promote their events.
+A majority of BtoB marketers prefer owned media, especially emailing (66 % of them) to promote an event.

 - personalized content